• Skip to primary navigation

 This method is best if you like charred marshmallows for s'mores.

-You can 'roast s'mores over an electric or gas stove.
+1. You can cook s'mores over an electric or gas stove.
 But I don't think you could use an inversion stove.
+Now you learned how to make s'mores in the oven or over the stove.

-Place chocolate and desired toppings on graham crackers, place marshmallow on top and cover with 2nd graham cracker.
-Enjoy.
+3. Assemble by placing chocolate and desired toppings on graham cracker halves, place marshmallow on top and cover with 2nd graham cracker.
+Enjoy your s'mores made in the oven.

 • Broil marshmallows on the 2nd highest rack for a golden brown or roast them on the stove (this can work with an electric coil or gas stove) for charred mallows.
 It's up to you!